Route Des Voyageurs

 Overnight Québec City

-Today you depart Québec City and journey up the north shore of the St. Lawrence River through small towns and villages until you enter the beautiful Charlevoix region.
+Today you depart Quebec City and journey up the north shore of the St. Lawrence River through small towns and villages until you enter the beautiful Charlevoix region.
 This area has been designated a biosphere by UNESCO and is dominated by imposing massifs carpeted in forest, meadows and small valleys nestled between the mountains and the St. Lawrence River.
-This grandiose and tranquil landscape has long attracted visitors and inspired generations of artists.
+This grandiose and tranquil landscape has long attracted visitors from far and wide and has inspired generations of artists who have made Charlevoix their subject of choice.

 Heading east towards the river, travel through the small villages that are the spiritual heart of Quebecois culture.
 Take the ferry to Rivière-du-Loup on the south side of the St. Lawrence River, the jagged shoreline pleasantly dotted with islands and sandy beaches.
-Continue to Rimouski and take some time to discover the charms of this small town.
+Continue on to Rimouski/Mont Joli and take some time to discover the charms of this small town.

 Before setting out, why not visit the seawater therapy center for a rejuvenating experience?
 The winding coastal road offers a scenic drive past sheltered bays and traditional fishing communities.
 En route, stop to admire the sweeping panoramic views of the St. Lawrence before reaching the picturesque village of Percé.